Sean-Mc-Mahon/ms2-seanmcmahon-digital-design/README.md

 #### Project Goals:

--Showcase my digital design skills as well as demonstrate the usefulness of digital design in general.
+- Showcase my digital design skills as well as demonstrate the usefulness of digital design in general.
--Provide people who may wish to commission work or collaborate to get in touch through a form or with social media links.
+- Provide people who may wish to commission work or collaborate to get in touch through a form or with social media links.

 #### User Goals:

--Source services for 3d modelling, architectural rendering, furniture design and digital portraits.
+- Source services for 3d modelling, architectural rendering, furniture design and digital portraits.
--Ability to contact the designer.
+- Ability to contact the designer.
--Mobile friendly site allows users to browse from anywhere.
+- Mobile friendly site allows users to browse from anywhere.
--Ability to set preferences for viewing site such as dark mode.
+- Ability to set preferences for viewing site such as dark mode.

 ### Scope Plane